 Janet Dukerich helps support faculty through advocacy and conflict resolution.
 Her research and teaching interests include organizational identification, reputation management, issue interpretation, and ethical decision making.

-Edmund Gordon promotes diversity, equity and inclusion among faculty, and coordinates the implementation and evaluation of initiatives related to the University Diversity and Inclusion Action Plan.
-He also works closely with Enrollment Management to support university efforts at enhancing student diversity.
+Lydia Contreras promotes diversity, equity and inclusion among faculty, and coordinates the implementation and evaluation of the Strategic Plan for Faculty Diversity, Equity, and Inclusivity.
+She also works closely with Faculty Affairs to enhance and grow diversity-related faculty recruitment and retention efforts

 As the inaugural vice provost for continuing and professional education and new education ventures, Art Markman leads the coordination of UT Austin’s credit-bearing programs and non-credit open-enrollment, certificate, and custom programs aimed at non-traditional students